 - Click in the table of contents on the left side of the screen to move quickly to the topic of your choice. - Use the arrow buttons in the toolbar or the vertical scroll bar on the right side of the document to move through a manual.
-(The box to the left of the scroll bar displays the current page number.) - When your mouse pointer changes from a hand to a pointing finger, you can click to jump to a related topic.
+(The box to the left of the scroll bar displays the current page number.) - If you hold your mouse pointer over text and the hand changes to a pointing finger, you can click to jump to a related topic.